PrestaShop/core-weekly-generator/README.md

  ```

 You need to do a bit of polishing (fill in the `[XXXX]` sections, reorder categories, repositories, put the full category names instead of TE or CO) before publishing the article.

+## Troubleshooting

+Be aware that data fetched from GitHub is stored into a local sqlite cache file !
+This might create issues when submitting code changes to the tool logic.